View FREE Lessons!

 A tax credit

 is a direct deduction of a tax bill.
-A tax credit is designed to reward businesses for behaviors that help their employees, community, and/or the economy.
+A tax credit is intended to reward businesses for behaviors that help their employees, community, and/or the economy.

 Governments may provide a tax credit to assist certain businesses.
 A tax credit is a direct deduction of a tax bill.
 Its intent is to reward businesses for behaviors that help their employees, community, or economy.
 Assume a business owes $100,000 in taxes in a specific year.
 Also, assume the business makes several investments that year that carried a tax credit of $10,000.
 The business would owe only $90,000 in taxes.
 (The $100,000 amount owed before the credit less the $10,000 tax credit.)
 Think of a tax credit as a negative tax, so a credit would reduce costs and result in a rightward shift in the supply curve.